Introduction

 Why do bad things 'just happen'?
 One basic reason is entropy: things wear down, wear out and break; left to themselves, things tend to become more disordered and less useful.
 Another basic reason is that accidents happen.
 For both these reasons, the world will become a worse place if we just sit back and do nothing.

-Why do people do bad things?
-A common answer is: because they are bad people.
-Which may be the case, but just sticking the label 'bad' on people doesn't tell us anything new.
+Someone may be bad, or even evil, but just sticking the label 'bad' on people doesn't tell us anything new.
 Why do they do bad things?
 Because they are bad people.
 How do we know they are bad people?
 Because they do bad things.
 This answer is telling us about how we use language, but not giving us information about the world.
 People generally have reasons (although not necessarily good reasons) for why they do things, and the bad things they do are no different.

 Entropy